Convex-Dev/payment-pointers/README.md

 the token price.
 For instance, we could say at a given point that *"1 juice unit costs 4 Convex Coins"*.
 Ultimately, the token is expressed in USD per billion coins and is itself subject to market speculation.

-Under such complex relationships, it is vital to demonstrate that any fees incurred are negligeable even under worst case scenarios projected on those parameters.
+Under such complex relationships, it is vital to demonstrate that any fees incurred are sensible even under worst case scenarios projected on those parameters.

 Two canonical examples are detailed: